CenterForOpenScience/osc/site/content/2013-12-12-chasing-paper-2.md

 Date: 2013-12-12 12:00
 Slug: chasing-paper-2

 _This is part two of a three part post brainstorming potential improvements to the journal article format.
-Part one is [here](http://osc.centerforopenscience.org/2013/12/11/chasing-paper/), part three will appear tomorrow._
+Part one is [here](http://osc.centerforopenscience.org/2013/12/11/chasing-paper/), part three is here [here](http://osc.centerforopenscience.org/2013/12/13/chasing-paper-3/)._

 ### The classic journal article format is not easily updated or corrected.